 Our intake asks the specific questions needed to distinguish these.
 If your answers suggest something other than BV, we'll say so and refund the visit.

 CDC first-line regimens for symptomatic BV are oral metronidazole 500 mg twice daily for 7 days, metronidazole vaginal gel for 5 days, or clindamycin vaginal cream or oral for 7 days.
 Secnidazole single dose is a convenient but costlier alternative.
-Your provider picks based on allergy history, ability to avoid alcohol during treatment, and pregnancy status.
+Your clinician picks based on allergy history, ability to avoid alcohol during treatment, and pregnancy status.

 | Medication | Typical dose | Duration | Key notes | Cash price |